namigazimli/generative_ai_leader/generative_ai_notes.md

 ## Scale

 Is this for individual use, a small team, a large company, or millions of customers?
-**Small scale** - As an individual user or small team, you can go very far with pre-built tools.
+- **Small scale**: As an individual user or small team, you can go very far with pre-built tools.
 Try to leverage existing gen AI powered applications.
-**Large scale** - When building out solutions for millions of customers, you'll likely need a more robust and customized solution.
+- **Large scale**: When building out solutions for millions of customers, you'll likely need a more robust and customized solution.
 Pick solutions that offer scalability and security.
 Factor in details to your decision like infrastructure costs, data storage, and potential latency challenges.

 ## Customization

 How specialized does your solution need to be?
 Powerful foundation models are constantly improving, making custom model development less necessary in many cases.

-**Start with existing models** - Explore pre-trained models available through APIs or open-source libraries.
+1. **Start with existing models** - Explore pre-trained models available through APIs or open-source libraries.
 Fine-tune these models on your specific data to achieve better performance for your tasks.
-**Identify your unique needs** - What sets your project apart?
+2. **Identify your unique needs** - What sets your project apart?
 Does it require specialized knowledge, handle complex tasks, or demand a unique user experience?
 This will help you determine the level of customization needed.
-**Consider data specifity** - If your project deals with specialized domains like law or medicine, consider fine-tuning with domain-specific datasets or exploring models specifically trained for those areas.
+3. **Consider data specifity** - If your project deals with specialized domains like law or medicine, consider fine-tuning with domain-specific datasets or exploring models specifically trained for those areas.
-**Consider task complexity** - Think about the complexity of the task itself.
+4. **Consider task complexity** - Think about the complexity of the task itself.
 Are you aiming for simple tasks like text summarization or more intricate ones like code generation or creative writing?
 This influences model choice and training approaches.

 ## User interaction

 Think about how users will interact with your AI and design an intuitive and engaging experience.

-**User interface (UI)** - Seamlessly integrate the AI into your existing workflows.
+- **User interface (UI)**: Seamlessly integrate the AI into your existing workflows.
 This might involve a dedicated interface (e.g., a chatbot widget on your website) or embedding AI capabilities within your current applications.
-**User experience(UX)** - Aim for a user-friendly experience.
+- **User experience(UX)**: Aim for a user-friendly experience.
 Is it conversational, informative, or task-oriented?
 Consider the level of guidance and feedback users might need.

 ## Privacy

 How sensitive is the data you are working with?

-**Data security** - What measures will you implement to protect data during processing and storage?
+- **Data security**: What measures will you implement to protect data during processing and storage?
 Implement robust security measures to protect data during processing and storage.
 Consider encryption, access controls, and secure data centers.
-**Compliance** - Are there specific regulations (GDPR, HIPAA, etc.) that your project needs to adhere to?
+- **Compliance**: Are there specific regulations (GDPR, HIPAA, etc.) that your project needs to adhere to?

 ## Other considerations

 How specialized does your solution need to be?
 Powerful foundation models are constantly improving, making custom model development less necessary in many cases.

-**Latency** - Consider real-time requirements.
+- **Latency**: Consider real-time requirements.
 Do you need instantaneous responses, or can you tolerate some delay?
 If real-time interaction isn't critical, you have more flexibility in choosing models and infrastructure.
-**Connectivity** -  Consider offline functionality.
+- **Connectivity**:  Consider offline functionality.
 Are there scenarios where the solution needs to function without internet access?
-**Accuracy** - Define acceptable tolerances.
+- **Accuracy**: Define acceptable tolerances.
 Determine the level of accuracy required for your AI's output.
 This will influence model selection, training data, and evaluation metrics.
-**Explainability** - Transparency is key.
+- **Explainability**: Transparency is key.
 In certain domains, understanding the AI's reasoning is crucial.
 Consider using models or techniques that offer explainability features, especially in healthcare or finance.

 ## Making decisions